axieinfinity/ronin-documentation/docs/validators/setup/cli.md

 ---
-description: Build a CLI tool and compile a node binary from source.
+description: Install the Ronin CLI and compile a node binary from source.
-title: Build a Ronin CLI
+title: Run a node using the Ronin CLI
 tags:
   - cli
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Overview